 - How to get an Email Notification when the State is changed

-Notification rules allow you to keep track of changes to Targetprocess entities by configuring and sending email notifications.
+Notification rules allow you to keep track of changes to Targetprocess entities by configuring and sending notifications into Targetprocess application or into an email.
 In the current version, only administrators of an instance can set up notifications for any other Targetprocess user.

-Here you can define who will receive email notifications and what changes will trigger them.
+Here you can define where to send notifications, who will receive them, and what changes will trigger them.